 The Trulaske College of Business accepts CLEP subject examinations, departmental exams, and Advanced Placement (College Board) credit.
 More information may be obtained from academic advisors in the Trulaske College of Business Undergraduate Advising Office and the Credit by Examination section in the beginning of this catalog.

 Department of Finance

 Through the study of finance, students learn to independently analyze security markets, understand basic valuation techniques and use their knowledge to make investment decisions.
 In addition, students learn basic theoretical concepts in corporate finance and their application to corporate financing and investment decisions.
-Coursework focuses on the areas of investments, portfolio management, real estate appraisal, financial institutions and corporate finance.
+Coursework focuses on the areas of investments, portfolio management, real estate appraisal, financial institutions, corporate finance, and risk management/insurance.

 Department of Management

 Management is, at its core, the analysis, planning, and execution of business processes and operations.
 This includes leading and managing frontline and staff employees to accomplish organizational goals.
 As such, coursework provides students with the knowledge and skills needed to manage value-adding processes and projects, and to coordinate, allocate, and lead human resources.
 The Department offers a Certificate in Global Supply Chain Management (in partnership with the College of Engineering) and a Certificate in Human Resource Management.
 The Department also offers the Entrepreneurship Minor, which provides students with the mindset and skills to think and work in various entrepreneurial and innovation-focused settings.
 Students with a Management Emphasis accept positions as consultants, project managers, supply chain analysts, human resource managers, and in management rotational career positions.